cal-itp/data-infra/docs/publishing/sections/8_ckan.md

 poetry run python scripts/publish.py document-exposure california_open_data
 ```

+Each day, new versions of `metadata.csv` and `dictionary.csv` are also automatically generated for tables in the production warehouse by the `dbt_run_and_upload_artifacts` job in [the `transform_warehouse` DAG](https://o1d2fa0877cf3fb10p-tp.appspot.com/dags/transform_warehouse/grid), and placed inside the `calitp-dbt-artifacts` GCS bucket.

 ### Create dataset and metadata
 Once you've generated the necessary metadata and dictionary CSV, you need to get
-approval from Chad Baker.
-Send the CSVs via email, preferably CC'ing somebody
-with a Caltrans email.
+approval from Chad Baker for publication.
+Send the dictionary and metadata CSVs via email, and explain what changes are coming to the dataset - have columns been added or removed from one of the tables, do you have a new table to add, or is there some other change?

-Once approved, a CKAN dataset will be created with UUIDs corresponding to each
+For new tables, a CKAN destination will be created with UUIDs corresponding to each
 model that will be published.
 If you are using dbt exposures, you will need to
-update the `meta` field to map the dbt models to the appropriate UUIDs.
+update the `meta` field [here](https://github.com/cal-itp/data-infra/blob/main/warehouse/models/mart/gtfs_schedule_latest/_gtfs_schedule_latest.yml) to map the dbt models to the appropriate UUIDs.

-An example from the latest-only GTFS data exposure.
+For exmaple:
 ```yaml
     meta:
       methodology: |